 One of the most significant advantages of in-person selling is the personal connection that it allows.
 Customers who meet the artist in person are more likely to form a bond with the artist and their work.
 This can lead to repeat customers and word-of-mouth marketing, which are invaluable for any artist.

 In addition, in-person selling allows artists to upsell custom orders, add on commissions, or sell other products such as prints or notecards.

-Overall, in-person selling may require more time and effort than selling online, but it can be a more lucrative option for artists who are looking to build a long-term career.
+Overall, in-person selling may require more time and effort than online, but it can be a more lucrative option for artists looking to build a long-term career.

 Build A Customer Base Through Personal Interactions

 Any artist looking to build a customer base needs to be prepared to put in the time and effort to engage with potential buyers personally.

 There are several ways to go about this, but some of the most effective methods include attending art fairs and exhibitions, participating in open studios, and giving talks or demonstrations.

 By taking the time to interact with potential customers, artists can create a rapport that is essential for making sales.